Basic Views and Basic Policy on Corporate Governance

-The Board of Directors consists of nine directors in total (as of the date of submission of the Annual Securities Report), with six directors (directors who are not on the Audit and Supervisory Committee) and three directors who are on the Audit and Supervisory Committee.
+The Board of Directors consists of nine directors in total (as of the date of submission of the Annual Securities Report), with five directors (directors who are not on the Audit and Supervisory Committee) and four directors who are on the Audit and Supervisory Committee.
 It deliberates and decides on matters that cannot be delegated to directors pursuant to the provisions of laws, regulations, and the Articles of Incorporation, as well as important matters such as management strategies, and monitors these matters regularly.
 It generally holds semimonthly meetings and extraordinary meetings when necessary.
 The Company's Articles of Incorporation also stipulate that there be no more than fifteen directors (excluding directors on the Audit and Supervisory Committee) and no more than five directors on the Audit and Supervisory Committee.

-Two of the three directors in the Audit and Supervisory Committee are outside directors (as of the date of the Annual Securities Report was submitted).
+Three of the four directors in the Audit and Supervisory Committee are outside directors (as of the date of the Annual Securities Report was submitted).
 We have developed a structure in which they can attend management meetings and other important meetings and committees to express their views.

-The Company introduced an executive officer system in June 2007 to speed up the decision-making process and the performance of duties, and enhance the separation of supervisory and executive functions.
+The Company introduced an executive officer system to speed up the decision-making process and the performance of duties, and enhance the separation of supervisory and executive functions.
 The Board of Directors appoints executive officers and delegates its business by establishing the division of duties and authority.

 The Management Committee comprises all executive officers and founder.
 It conducts prior discussion on matters to be submitted to the Board of Directors and, discusses or makes resolutions on important matters in business execution.
 It also coordinates information and mutually checks issues and strategies based on policies resolved by the Board of Directors while striving to ensure that there are no discrepancies in decision-making.
 It holds meetings on a weekly basis, in general.